 Ghana’s President Akufo-Addo has been digitizing Ghana and delivering on his campaign promises.
 Earlier today at the Accra International Conference Center, Ghana’s President launched Ghana’s new National Digital Address System noting that the informal nature of Ghana’s economy has been a major constraint to her development.

 The informal nature of the economy, he explained, has affected the nation’s ability to broaden the tax base, deepen and widen financial inclusion, and deliver services to those most in need.

 “It has been a barrier to job creation.
-It is for this reason that we have, over the last 9 months, the period of my stay in office, taken bold steps to formalise the economy and the way we conduct our everyday activities, including the way government delivers services to citizens most in need,” he added.
+It is for this reason that we have, over the last 9 months, the period of my stay in office, taken bold steps to formalize the economy and the way we conduct our everyday activities.
+Consequently, this includes the way government delivers services to citizens most in need,” he added.

 To achieve the formalization of the economy, the President shared that his government has begun 3 initiatives – firstly the launch of the “Ghana Card”, the country’s new National ID; secondly the National Digital Property Addressing System; and next month, the launch of the Interoperable Electronic Platform for the payment of goods and services and electronic transfers across the country.

 A new way of giving direction to Ghana